savonet/blog/_posts/2024-06-13-a-faster-liquidsoap.md

 The type-checking phase is, by far, the most time-, cpu-, and memory-consuming.
 This is because there are **a lot** of things to check and we now have **a lot** of functions, methods, settings etc.

-Also, over the recent years, our standard library has grown exponentially.
+Indeed, over the recent years, our standard library has grown exponentially.

 Initially, we had a tiny `utils.liq` containing only about `50` top-level functions (version `0.9.2`) These were mostly for convenience and backward compatibility.